1. Purpose of policy

 (d) observe obligations of confidentiality in relation to the project, and

-(e) consent to the student’s thesis and other scholarly works being reproduced and communicated online via USC's institutional repository USC Research Bank.
+(e) consent to the student’s thesis and other scholarly works being reproduced and communicated online via the University 's institutional repository USC Research Bank.

 5.6 Where a student is also a staff member, then section four (4) takes precedence over this section where the subject matter of the student’s study is similar to the subject matter of the work for which the person is employed.
-Any potential conflicts of interest should be clearly identified and documented prior to commencing a dual role, i.e. when a student enters employment with USC, or when an employee enrols as a student, whether at USC or another institution.
+Any potential conflicts of interest should be clearly identified and documented prior to commencing a dual role, i.e. when a student enters employment with the University, or when an employee enrols as a student, whether at the University or another institution.

 5.7 For further details, refer to the Intellectual Property: Student IP – Procedures.

 6. Ownership of intellectual property generated by invited scholars

 6.1 Ownership and rights relating to intellectual property brought to the University by an invited scholar must be resolved before any activity commences at the University.
 This may necessitate negotiation between the University and the owner of the intellectual property such as the invited scholar’s employer.

 6.2 For further details, refer to the Adjunct and Visiting Appointments - Managerial Policy.

 Where the creation of the University intellectual property involves the property of Indigenous peoples and/or the use of Indigenous knowledges, the University will take all reasonable steps to consult with the relevant Indigenous peoples and groups to ensure that any decisions taken on the protection, development and commercialisation of that intellectual property conforms with the relevant Indigenous protocols and ethical guidelines.
 The University does not assert ownership over Indigenous knowledges.

 8.1 Where the University decides that it will not further pursue commercialisation of the University’s intellectual property, the University may decide to license or assign the University’s intellectual property to creators where it does not infringe a legal commitment to another party.